Easter Egg Hunt

-The plan had been for the first graders to go to the park for their egg hunt, but the weather wasn’t cooperating, so they decided to have the hunt on the school playground.
-Our choices of hiding plastic eggs filled with goodies were very limited, but we hid them the best we could among the swings and slides.
-We pretty much left most of them laying in plain sight.
-The kids still had fun, and it was a success.
+The original plan was to head to the park for the hunt, but the weather had other ideas.
+So instead, the kids gathered on the school playground for their big egg adventure.
+Our options for hiding plastic eggs filled with goodies were a bit limited, but we did our best to tuck them in and around the swings and slides.
+Honestly, most of them ended up in plain sight—but that didn’t matter one bit.
+The kids had a blast, and by the end of it, everyone agreed it was a success.

 Easter Egg Hunts in the 1950s

-The egg hunt was an opportunity to get out of the classroom for a good while since our egg hunts were usually held in some farmer’s pasture or a home place a good piece from the school.
+The egg hunt was always a special occasion—not just because of the eggs, but because it meant we got to leave the classroom for a good while.
+Our hunts usually took place in a nearby farmer’s pasture or at a homestead a good walk from the school.

 Classroom Life

-While Mrs. Hall would work with the second graders, we first graders would sit quietly and wait until it was our turn to have her attention.
+While Mrs. Hall focused on the second graders, we first graders would sit quietly and wait our turn.
+That was just how it worked in a shared classroom—patience was part of the routine.

 Dick & Jane

-Peter had escaped “under” the fence……so bingo!
-I was able to shout out the word.
-It’s a wonder I didn’t get smacked with the pointer that day.
-I was a bit of a show-off I’m afraid.
+Peter had escaped “under” the fence… so bingo!
+I was able to shout out the word right then and there.
+It’s a wonder I didn’t get smacked with the pointer that day—I was a bit of a show-off, I’m afraid.
+But in that moment, I felt like the smartest kid in the room, all thanks to Peter Rabbit and his garden adventures.

 Coloring Easter Eggs

-I’m sure 99% of the eggs were boiled the night before and colored in preparation for the next day.
-They most likely sat out on the kitchen table in the basket waiting patiently to be carried to school.
-The eggs might have been put in the refrigerator….but that can mess up the colors, so most likely they sat out all night.
-I know they did at my house.
+I’m sure 99% of those eggs were boiled the night before and colored at home, ready for their big debut the next day.
+Most of the time, they’d sit out overnight on the kitchen table, nestled in their basket, just waiting to be carried to school.
+Technically, they could have gone into the refrigerator—but chilling them tended to mess up the colors.
+So, out they stayed.
+I know that’s how it went at my house!

 Walking to the Easter Egg Hunt

-Grades 1 through 6 would all go to the Easter egg hunt at the same time.
-We would walk from the school to a pasture or old home place about half a mile down the road.
-A couple of kids from each room would be assigned to bring a box of crackers.
+All of us—from first grade through sixth—would head out together for the Easter Egg Hunt.
+We’d walk, not ride, from the school to a pasture or old home place about half a mile down the road.
+A couple of kids from each classroom were assigned to bring a box of saltine crackers to share.

-Sort of off the subject, but after my dad died and I was sorting through his things, I found his collapsible metal drinking cup.
-He was 98 when he passed away, but at some point in his life, he had written on the bottom of the cup “J.T. ‘s drinking cup, 5 years old, Smoketop School.”
-Here’s a pic.
+A little off topic, but it makes me smile to remember—when my dad passed away at 98 and I was going through his things, I found his collapsible metal drinking cup.
+On the bottom, in his handwriting, he had written: “J.T.’s drinking cup, 5 years old, Smoketop School.”
+What a treasure that was.
+Here’s a picture of it.

-He must have treasured it because I don’t recall ever even seeing it, let alone taking it to school on Easter egg hunt day, or playing with it.
-Amazing how something so small could make it after all these years in a family of six without getting lost.
-And, it still holds water without leaking one bit!
+He must have truly treasured it, because I don’t remember ever seeing that cup growing up—let alone taking it to school on Easter Egg Hunt day or playing with it.
+Amazing, really… how something so small managed to survive all those years in a household of six without getting lost.
+And the best part?
+It still holds water without leaking a bit!
+A quiet little piece of history, tucked away until just the right time.
+I put it in my cedar chest for safe keeping))

 Not Everyone was a Winner!

-There were no limits on the number of eggs you could find, and there was always just one prize egg.
-If you found 15 eggs and your friend only found two….that was it.
-It was your good luck and that’s just the way the cookie crumbled.
+There were no limits on how many eggs you could find, and there was always just one prize egg.
+If you found fifteen eggs and your friend only found two… well, that’s just how it went.
+It was your lucky day, and no one made a fuss.
+That’s just the way the cookie crumbled.

-We ate our eggs and crackers in the field or in the yard of an old home place and washed them down with water.
-Then walked back to school.
+After the hunt, we’d eat our eggs and crackers right there in the field or in the yard of the old home place.
+We washed it all down with water—or maybe a splash of Kool-Aid—then made the walk back to school.

 Easter Egg Hunt in the Backyard

-We’ll have some real eggs to hide on Easter Sunday.
-I still like to use the Paas Egg Color and do a couple of dozen pastel eggs for our Easter egg hunt.
+We’ll be hiding some real eggs again this Easter Sunday.
+I still love using good ol’ Paas Egg Color to dye a couple dozen pastel eggs for our hunt.
+There’s just something about those soft spring colors that makes it feel like Easter.

-Grandchildren never know what we grandparents do sometimes to make things fun for them.
-For example, my husband would leave some clumps of overgrown grass in the backyard so we would have some good places to hide the eggs.
+Grandchildren don’t always realize the little things we grandparents do to make the day special.
+One of my favorites?
+My husband would purposely leave clumps of overgrown grass in the backyard just so we’d have some good hiding spots for the eggs.
+It’s those small touches that make the memories last.

 I’m falling down on my grandmotherly job, I couldn’t find a pic of Matt hunting eggs!